NAKSEUNGCHOI/Cplusplus/README.md

 ## Description

 * Summer 2022
-* I started studying this just to refresh my memory with C++ language.
+* I started studying this just to refresh my memory with C++ and OOP.

 ## Release Notes